Book -- Evergreen

 Now, just in historical time, Earth has lost 80% of its primeval forests due to human intervention.
 In North America, in about 500 years we have deforested roughly 95 % of the original native woodlands.
 The roughly 5 % remaining are fragmented and discontinuous in parks and preserves and while there are many animals and plants which mainly rely on these few old-growth ecosystems, these too are at risk due to current climate changes.
 They are symbolic jewels of what our ancient world was like – the great beauty of what we had lived amongst through our long evolution.

-But I believe any problem can be remedied.
+But, it is believed that any problem can be remedied.
 In a fast approaching one-world-wide culture, we have the means to come together to re-green and re-wild some, if not a whole bunch, of our entire world environment.
 Indeed, the interest in this is rising, and the aim of this work is to contribute towards the collective goal of: bringing attention to the plight of the forests, the loss of wild-open spaces with their itinerant wild animals, while to save from logging any more old-growth – and habitat destruction / conversion – to human uses; and simultaneously, into what we can do to change the situation to something positive, for ourselves and all beings of Earth.
 We should do it now before it’s too late – it’s never too late.

-Humans are capable of a world of our choosing.
+In a sense, Humans are capable of a world of our choosing.
 We can live together in peace.
 It is possible and we know it, deeply and commonly.
 We can model our forests after the old ones and repair them; we can re-wild and gain our proper place in the world, like never before, and thereby have more food security and create a friendship society – an ideal to reach for at the least, and the most.
-Forestry practice can aim for selective logging of single trees while promoting and keeping wild habitat for animals and plants; we can produce our food in ways alternative to mono-culture agriculture.
+For now forestry practice can aim for selective logging of single trees while promoting and keeping wild habitat for animals and plants; we can produce our food in ways alternative to mono-culture agriculture.
 For by doing so, we help ourselves and our descendants, and as is gone through in the book, our ancestors as well.

 I believe we need these few remaining wild places for our very humanity.
 As our modern world grows ever busier and we grow increasingly distant from our wildness, we need them that much more.
 They are places of refuge and restoration of our spirits.
 By saving these places we will be gifting our children.
 They surely will thank us.